-This year we are launching a pilot project called “SchoolLab”,in the Lille local authority.
+Three years ago we launched a pilot project called “SchoolLab”, in the Lille local authority.
 SchoolLab is the junior version of the international science communication competition FameLab.
 If you are a FameLab alumni and would like to be involved in the France SchoolLab project as a mentor, please write to email@example.com.

 How can I participate if I’m a UK based scientist?